jitsi/jitsi-meet/doc/quick-install.md

 This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.
 Debian 9 (Stretch) or later, and Ubuntu 18.04 (Bionic Beaver) or later are supported out-of-the-box.

 On Ubuntu systems, Jitsi requires dependencies from Ubuntu's `universe` package repository.
-To ensure this is enabled, run `apt-add-repository universe` at the command-line.
+To ensure this is enabled, run `sudo apt-add-repository universe` at the command-line.

 _Note_: Many of the installation steps require elevated privileges.
 If you are logged in using a regular user account, you may need to temporarily increase your permissions (for example, by using `sudo` for individual commands).